Market Rasen: History

-The place-name 'Market Rasen' is first attested in the Domesday Book of 1086, where it appears as Rase, Rasa and Resne.
+The place-name 'Market Rasen' is first attested in the Domesday Book of 1086, where it appears as Rase, Rasa, and Resne.
 The name derives from the Old English ræsn meaning 'plank', and is thought to refer to a plank bridge.
 The river name 'Rase' is a back-formation.

 Originally "Rasen", as it is known locally, was called "East Rasen", "Rasen Parva" or "Little Rasen".

-In the 19th century the touring theatrical companies performed in theatres in the town.
+In the 19th century, touring theatrical companies performed in theatres in the town.
 David Grose opened 'a very neat and comfortable theatre' in 1834.
-In May 1844 the Giffords performed in the town.
-Market Rasen's community fire and police station opened December 2005.
+In May 1844, the Giffords performed in the town.